xeno-sama/astro_rust/README.md

-This project contains two astronomical processors.
+This project contains astronomical processor.
+It calculates Sun, Moon, and planet positions.

-1: Simplified.
-The theory and formulas were taken from the website http://stjarnhimlen.se .

-2: Accurate.
 The source code is taken in the C programming language from the cosinekitty/astronomy repository.

-Both astro processors have been rewritten in the Dart and RUST languages.
+Astro processor have been rewritten in the RUST language.